Rudolf Diesel: Disappearance and death

 There are various theories to explain Diesel's death.
 Some, such as Diesel's biographers Grosser (1978) and Sittauer (1978) have argued that he died by suicide.
 Another line of thought suggests that he was murdered, given his refusal to grant the German forces the exclusive rights to using his invention; indeed, Diesel had boarded Dresden with the intent of meeting with representatives of the Royal Navy to discuss the possibility of powering British submarines by diesel engine.
 Another theory is that his apparent death was a ruse staged by the British government to cover his defection to the British cause, and that he then went to Canada, worked for the Vickers shipyard in Montreal and was responsible for a sudden acceleration in its ability to produce a successful Diesel engine for submarines.
 Given the limited evidence at hand, his disappearance and death remain unsolved.

 In 1950, Magokichi Yamaoka, the founder of Yanmar, the diesel engine manufacturer in Japan, visited West Germany and learned that there was no tomb or monument for Diesel.
 Yamaoka and people associated with Diesel began to make preparations to honour him.
 In 1957, on the occasion of the 100th anniversary of Diesel's birth and the 60th anniversary of the diesel engine development, Yamaoka dedicated the Rudolf Diesel Memorial Garden (Rudolf-Diesel-Gedächtnishain) in Wittelsbacher Park in Augsburg, Bavaria, where Diesel had undertaken his early technical education and original engine development.

+Later development of the Diesel engine

+After Diesel's death, his engine underwent much development and became a very important replacement for the steam piston engine.

+Diesel engines use a higher compression ratio than gasoline engines, leading to higher pressures during combustion in the engine cylinder and a long expansion stroke.
+That combination gives Diesel engines high thermal efficiency.
+The Diesel engine became widespread in applications such as stationary engines, agricultural machines and off-highway machinery in general, submarines, ships, and much later, locomotives, trucks, and in modern automobiles.
+However, the high compression ratios of the Diesel engine required a heavier construction than a gasoline engine, and so it found limited use in aviation.